oVirt/ovirt-site/source/uncategorized/changing-engine-hostname.html.md

 Later, when adding hosts to oVirt, these hosts also get certificates signed by the CA. The engine and VDSM can thus verify each others' identity.

-Currently, the script ovirt-engine-rename-manager-host does not touch the CA's or the engine's certificate.
+Currently, the script ovirt-engine-rename does not touch the CA's or the engine's certificate.
 It does create a new certificate for the httpd web server.
 This means that when you rename the host using this script, and then login using the admin interface to the new hostname, you'll get in your browser a certificate for the new hostname, signed by the CA, accompanied by the certificate of the CA, which is for the old hostname.

 This means that if/when the old hostname is gone, it will not be possible anymore to try and verify the entire "trust path" from the root (CA) to the services - httpd and the engine.
 Is this a concern?
 For the web server, it's not too big of a concern.
 At most, you'll get some extra warnings from your web browser when trying to connect to the admin interface, which you can ignore.